Spinal Cord Injury

 When Should I Visit the Doctor?

-It is vital to consult an Neurosurgeon specialist to accurately diagnose spinal cord injury, diagnose the level of damage, and evaluate possible treatments, including rehabilitation.
+It is vital to consult a Neurosurgeon specialist to accurately diagnose spinal cord injury, diagnose the level of damage, and evaluate possible treatments, including rehabilitation.

-When consulting the Neurosurgeon, it is advisable to keep a record of the pain and discomfort they have and how long they have remained that way.
-If taking any medication, it is essential to mention it in the consultation.
-It is possible to have an optimal quality of life with a spinal cord injury, with the appropriate treatment and care.
+When consulting the Neurosurgeon, it is advisable to keep a record of the pain and discomfort the patient has and how long it has remained that way.
+If the patient is taking any medication, it is essential to mention it in the consultation.
+With the appropriate treatment and care, it is possible to have an optimal quality of life with a spinal cord injury.